openstack-archive/tripleo-docs/deploy-guide/source/deployment/architecture.rst

 .. _Containerd: https://github.com/containerd/containerd
 .. _Bundle: https://wiki.clusterlabs.org/wiki/Bundle_Walk-Through

-Currently we provide a ``ContainerCli`` parameter which can be used to switch between podman and docker container runtimes.
-The default for the undercloud is podman, while the default for the overcloud is docker due to pacemaker limitations when running under CentOS 7.
-We expect to switch to podman by default for the overcloud once CentOS 8 becomes the default.
+Currently we provide a ``ContainerCli`` parameter which can be used to change the container runtimes, but only podman is supported for both undercloud and overcloud.

 We have provided various ``Container*`` configuration parameters in TripleO Heat Templates for operators to tune some of the container based settings.